DrMoE77/H.W3JS/README.md

   * [Contact](#contact)

   ## Usage
-  Employees in a company can generte passwords using this app.
+  Employees in a company can generate passwords using this app.

   ## Installation
   no installation instructions